Eric Brown (pilot): Later life

 Brown served as president of the Royal Aeronautical Society from 1982 to 1983.
 His last flight as a pilot was in 1994, but in 2015 he was still lecturing and regularly attending the British Rocketry Oral History Programme (BROHP), where the annual presentation of the Sir Arthur Clarke Awards takes place.
 In 2007 he was the recipient of their Lifetime Achievement Award.

 Brown lived, in semi-retirement, at Copthorne, West Sussex.
 He had married Evelyn (Lynn) Macrory in 1942.
 She died in 1998.
 He was interviewed many times, most recently by BBC Radio 4 at his home in April 2013.

-In June 2014 he was the subject of the hour-long BBC Two documentary Britain's Greatest Pilot: The Extraordinary Story of Captain Winkle Brown.
-Assessing those achievements, Mark Bowman, chief test pilot at BAE Systems, said, "They didn't have the advantage of high-tech simulators.
-He just had to look at the aircraft and think what he was going to do with it", adding that he would have been flying the aircraft with "the benefit of a slide rule, not a bank of computers as we have now."
+In June 2014, he was the subject of the hour-long BBC Two documentary Britain's Greatest Pilot: The Extraordinary Story of Captain Winkle Brown.

-In November 2014 he was the guest for the 3,000th edition of BBC Radio 4's Desert Island Discs.
+In November 2014, he was the guest for the 3,000th edition of BBC Radio 4's Desert Island Discs.
 During the programme, the 95-year-old said that he still enjoyed driving and had just bought himself a new sports car.
 His musical choices included "At Last" by the Glenn Miller Orchestra and "Amazing Grace" by the Royal Scots Dragoon Guards.
 His favourite was "Stardust" by Artie Shaw and His Orchestra.

-On 24 February 2015 Brown delivered the University of Edinburgh Mountbatten Lecture, entitled "Britain's Defence in the Near Future".
-Speaking at the Playfair Library, he warned: "They [the Russians] are playing a very dangerous game of chess. ...
-They are playing it to the hilt.
-It may develop into that.
-It is certainly showing the same signs as what caused the Cold War."
+On 24 February 2015, Brown delivered the University of Edinburgh Mountbatten Lecture, entitled "Britain's Defence in the Near Future".

 In May 2015, Brown was awarded the Founder's Medal by the Air League.
 This was presented to him by the patron, the Duke of Edinburgh at the annual reception held at St James's Palace "for his amazing flying achievements and involvement with aviation during a remarkable lifetime."
-Brown died peacefully aged 97 on 21 February 2016 at East Surrey Hospital in Redhill, Surrey after a short illness.
+Brown died peacefully aged 96 on 21 February 2016 at East Surrey Hospital in Redhill, Surrey after a short illness.
+His funeral was a private ceremony at Surrey and Sussex Crematorium, in Crawley, where mourners included the First Sea Lord Admiral Sir George Zambellas and other military representatives.